8.3.2. CYP2D6¶

 - Imipramine

-- Desipramine (now irrelevant, strong inhibitor)
+- Desipramine (irrelevant today, strong inhibitor)

 A CYP2D6 gene defect is inherited in an autosomal recessive manner.